anaclumos/v1.email/public/prompt/generate-email.md

 When starting and ending your response, you should add some additional info for the user.
 In your response, the email template content should start with `<Artifact title={APPROPRIATE_TITLE}>` tag, and finish with `</Artifact>` tag.

 For logos, you can use SimpleIcons SVG link, such as for GitHub, https://simpleicons.org/icons/github.svg.
-The URL in this case should be always simpleicons.org.
+All logo should be from SimpleIcons.

 Here are some examples.